 Saturday events start with a Lonesome Dove Fest Parade that will kick off at 10 a.m. in downtown Karnes City.
 Parade floats, bands and other participants will travel along Calvert Street through the heart of downtown Karnes City, weather permitting.
 The Lonesome Dove Fest Parade has become a traditional annual event enjoyed by folks of all ages.

-One of the main attractions at the festival, a team sporting clays competition, will be held Friday from 5 p.m. until sundown and again on Saturday from noon until sundown.
+One of the main attractions at the festival is a team sporting clays competition.
 The team shoot provides an opportunity for participants to compete for prizes and bragging rights and, for those interested in hunting, includes a dove hunt with area landowners.
-A celebrity challenge five-stand clay target event pitting the shooting skills of media members against local and state officials will be held at 2 p.m.
-Saturday.
+A celebrity challenge five-stand clay target event will pit the shooting skills of media members against local and state officials.

 “This is not just for hunters,” Rotarian Randy Witte emphasized, “but for families - for everybody!”